 - Write a 250-350 word report on your ability to track your unit on the battlefield by consulting the commander’s own report and his description of the terrain his unit occupied, crossed, or fought on during the battle.
 In particular, explain whether you could confirm whether any of the maps you consulted accurately depicted the movement of his unit.
 Why or why not?
 Were the primary or secondary maps more useful to you?
 Explain.
 What other sources might you consult in order to fill in missing gaps in your knowledge?
 Be sure to conclude by stating what you believe the biggest challenges historians face when attempting to use primary written accounts to explain the way a battle was won or lost.

-Rubric for Assignment 4
+Guideline for Assignment 4